 High-end monitors are soaring in popularity, and if you’re going to upgrade just one key piece of hardware in 2023, a new screen will deliver striking results.
 Manufacturers are well aware of the trend, and as you’ve no doubt noticed, all the big names in PC gaming are eager to get onboard.

-The likes of Corsair, HyperX and NZXT have recently jumped on the bandwagon, and Taiwanese manufacturer ASRock, best known for enthusiast motherboards, is joining the fray with half-a-dozen monitors claiming to have been ‘refined by gamers.’
+The likes of Corsair, HyperX and NZXT have recently jumped on the bandwagon, and Taiwanese manufacturer ASRock, best known for enthusiast motherboards, is joining the fray with half a dozen monitors claiming to have been ‘refined by gamers.’

 Swift refresh rates are available throughout the Phantom Gaming range, which spans from 27in FHD through to 34in UWQHD, and the latter arrived at Club386 HQ for review purposes.